lukemunsch/chichen-itza/README.md

         a quick factual statement regarding what Chichén-Itzá is as well as why it is being so popular.

+        Centralised text in temple structure style to keep consistant with the style for the Chichén-Itzá site.

 ### Map + Aside

+        This section is a text description of the map positioned aside the text.
+        This pairing allows the user to see the location of Chichén-Itzá in relation to other parts of Mexico

 ### Travel + tourism